SkeyCalc 2.0.1

 1. Introduction

-Welcome to SkeyCalc version 2.0.1.
+Welcome to SkeyCalc version 3.

-The version 2 releases of SkeyCalc have been completely rewritten for native compatibility with MacOS X. SkeyCalc has been around since April 1997, when it was originally released as an application for NEXTSTEP 3.3.
+The version 2 and 3 releases of SkeyCalc have been completely rewritten for native compatibility with MacOS X. SkeyCalc has been around since April 1997, when it was originally released as an application for NEXTSTEP 3.3.

 As mentioned throughout the application, SkeyCalc is Postcard-Ware.
 This means that instead of paying for SkeyCalc, I only ask that you mail me a postcard!
 (Pretty easy, eh?)
 See the About SkeyCalc panel in the application for my address.